imcbrearty/GENIE/README.md

 The config files can be used to adjust most parameters.
 Also, station, region, and 1D velocity model files can be created following the same format as shown in make_initial_files.py without actually having to run make_initial_files.py.

 Pre-trained GNN's, and pre-computed travel time fields will be supplied in the future, to faciliate easier use and allow users to only have to run steps (i-iii), and (vi). above.
-Additionally, the "process_continuous_days.py" script will be updated soon to improve the way the GNN is applied over continuous days and the resulting catalog that is built.
+Running additional re-location techniques like NonLinLoc or HypoDD with the associated picks from this model can often improve location accuracies of events.

 ## Extra information